TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 7/2 Kings 7.20.md

 ---

-it came to pass even so unto him; for the people trod upon him in the gate, and he died.
+It happened like that to him; for the people trod on him in the gate, and he died.